-I currently offer workshops with a team of experienced practitioners as an introduction to the Hakomi method.
-We call these ‘mindful relating’ because this explains something of what you can expect.
-The Hakomi method uses mindfulness, which I often see as more of a solitary practice, and we are exploring how we can use this relationally.
+I currently offer workshops and practice groups as an introduction to the Hakomi method.
+The Hakomi method uses mindfulness, which I often see as more of a solitary practice, and we are exploring how we can use this relationally,

 Latest feedback (what worked well)